trestrantham/trestrantham.com/index.markdown

 cats and miniature schnauzer, [Oliver](http://www.flickr.com/photos/trestrantham/4456535978 "Oliver").

 I currently work in the banking and insurance realms as a technical consultant.
 I wear many hats ranging from ETL developer to Systems Analyst to SQL Guru.
-Check out my [resume](/resume) if you would like to know the nitty gritty.
+Check out my [resume](/resume) if you would like to know more.

 My spare time is spent building web applications, enjoying good craft beer and other musings of general nerdery.
 I'm a strong advocate for usability and standards both on and off the web.
 I like simplicity in life